Booster increases antibodies, improves protection against Omicron: Scientists

 “What all vaccine effectiveness studies are pointing out is that existing vaccines continue to hold up against the key objective of COVID-19 vaccination drives that is to prevent severe diseases, hospitalisation and deaths.
 This holds true for the Omicron variant,” Lahariya added.

 Lahariya said neutralising studies are also pointing out that hybrid immunity through natural infection and at least one shot of vaccine provides far greater protection than vaccines alone.
-India has the situation of hybrid immunity where high sero prevalence and one dose coverage gives assurance that people are protected.
+India has the situation of hybrid immunity where high sero prevalence and one dose coverage give assurance that people are protected, he said.

 “Considering the effectiveness of the COVID-19 vaccines being used in India against all symptomatic diseases is unknown or very limited data is available, therefore, we should not use studies and arguments of administering booster doses to improve protection from symptomatic diseases.
 As preventing all symptomatic diseases is not, at least at present, the purpose of ongoing COVID-19 vaccine drive in India,” he said.